svalinn/DAGMC/doc/usersguide/uw2.rst

     CUBIT> set attribute on
     CUBIT> export acis "example.sat" overwrite

-You will end up with something like that shown below.
+You will end up with something like this.

 ..  image:: uwuwexample.png
     :height: 300